mbuczko/metrics-riemann-reporter/README.md

 ## Rationale

-_Things we don't measure in surprisinly often occur to be the most interesting ones._
+_Things we don't measure surprisinly often occur to be the most interesting ones._

-_Things we don't measure carefully enough surprisingly often are analyzed in "post-mortems"._
+_Things we don't measure carefully enough are analyzed later in "post-mortems"._

 Sounds familiar?
 Fear not, rescue is coming.